TOP QUALITY LOW-PRICED FLEXIBLE PARTIAL DENTURES

 Hi Dr. (Dentist's Name),

-I am currently on a tight budget so I would like to order my dentures online from a reliable dental lab with over 20 years experience.
-I brought their complete impression kit because the dental lab only accepts VPS putty; the lab does not accept alginate impressions because they change shape overtime.
+I am currently on a tight budget so I would like to order my dentures online from a reliable dental lab with over 20 years of experience.
+I brought their complete impression kit because the dental lab only accepts VPS putty; the lab does not accept alginate impressions because they change shape over time.
 May you please do just the impressions for me?

 HOW MUCH DOES A DENTIST CHARGE TO TAKE THE IMPRESSIONS?